qiaojunfeng/Wannier.jl/README.md

 ## Contributing

-This is research code mainly for development and testing.
+This is a research code mainly for development and testing.
 Issues and pull requests are welcome!